Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Trusted Certificate Profiles

 You should configure the Trusted Certificate Profile with the certificate of your RADIUS server certificate’s issuing authority.
 This is to make the devices trust your RADIUS server by validating the RADIUS server certificate.
 We achieve this server validation in the profile configuration by adding the Root and/or Intermediate Certificate Authority (CA) certificates that issued the RADIUS server certificate.
-When you assign this profile, the Microsoft Intune managed devices receive the trusted certificates.
+When you assign this profile, the Microsoft Intune-managed devices receive the trusted certificates.

-NOTE: For other RADIUS vendors, other than SecureW2 RADIUS server, ensure that you have the Root or Intermediate CA that issues the RADIUS server certificates.
+NOTE: For RADIUS vendors, other than the SecureW2 CloudRADIUS server, ensure that you have the Root or Intermediate CA that issues the RADIUS server certificate.

 NOTE: You must create a separate profile for each OS platform.
 The steps to create trusted certificates are similar for each device platform.

-Exporting the SecureW2 Root CA
+Exporting the SecureW2 Root, Intermediate, and RADIUS CA

 1. Log in to the JoinNow Management Portal.